alissa-huskey/words/doc/api.md

 * superset-of
 * class-of
 * model-of
-* general-type-of
 * broad/general/overarching
 * type/category/kind
 * is-a
-* can-be-a
-* can-include
 * words that are a subtype of
 * type
 * parent
 * category